Mette Frederiksen: Foreign policy

 Frederiksen gained international attention in August 2019 when U.S. President Donald Trump cancelled a state visit to Denmark following her refusal to sell Greenland, an autonomous territory of the Kingdom of Denmark.
-On 15 August, The Wall Street Journal reported that Trump had discussed the possibility of buying Greenland with aides.
-Kim Kielsen, the Premier of Greenland, responded by saying that Greenland is not for sale.
-On 18 August, after the rumor was confirmed by the White House, Frederiksen echoed Kielsen's comments, saying that "Greenland is not Danish.
+On 15 August 2019, The Wall Street Journal reported that Trump had discussed the possibility of buying Greenland with aides.
+Kim Kielsen, the premier of Greenland, responded by saying that Greenland is not for sale.
+On 18 August 2019, after the rumor was confirmed by the White House, Frederiksen echoed Kielsen's comments, saying that "Greenland is not Danish.
 Greenland belongs to Greenland", and called the discussion "absurd".
-On 20 August, Trump cancelled the state visit, scheduled 2–3 September, with specific reference to Frederiksen's refusal to discuss a possible sale.
+On 20 August 2019, Trump cancelled the state visit, scheduled 2–3 September 2019, with specific reference to Frederiksen's refusal to discuss a possible sale.

 On 3 January 2020, Iranian General Qasem Soleimani was assassinated by the United States, which considerably heightened the existing tensions between the two countries.
 Frederiksen called it "a really serious situation".
 She avoided the question on whether the killing was right, instead calling for de-escalation.

 At the request of the United States, Frederiksen initiated diplomatic talks in early 2022 on the possible presence of American troops on Danish soil.
 Frederiksen expressed enthusiasm for the talks, stating that "We want a stronger American presence in Europe and in Denmark".
+In December 2023, Frederiksen announced a US-Danish defense cooperation agreement, that allows for U.S. soldiers and military equipment to be based at Skrydstrup Air Base, Krarup Air Base and Aalborg Air Base.

+In June 2024, Frederiksen appeared in Normandy for the eightieth anniversary of the Normandy landings.